 CGF's liquidity risk is not significant as it will receive amounts from the Government of Canada as described in Note 7.2.
 Furthermore, management utilizes appropriate measures and controls to monitor liquidity risk in order to ensure that there is sufficient liquidity to meet financial obligations as they come due.
-CGF maintains sufficient cash and cash equivalents and short-term investments to cover all its financial obligations, including operating costs, working capital requirements and commitments.
+As at September 30, 2024, CGF maintains sufficient cash and cash equivalents and short-term investments to cover all its financial obligations, including operating costs, working capital requirements and commitments, which encompass binding contracts with fixed obligations, binding contracts with variable obligations and discretionary commitments, as presented in Note 12.